seamplex/feenox/doc/tutorials/320-thermal/README.md

 > **Note:** We did not give any initial condition $T_0(\vec{x})$ so FeenoX decided to start from a steady-state condition, i.e. to solve a static problem with boundary conditions and material properties for $t=0$ and use that temperature distribution as the initial condition for the transient problem.

 The results file written by the `WRITE_RESULTS` instruction contains the temperature and heat flux fields at each time taken by FeenoX.
-If we wanted to create a smooth animation with the real time, we would need some python programming:
+If we wanted to create a smooth animation using constant time steps, we would need some python programming:

 ```{.python include="valve-anim.py"}
 ```